SteffenDE/demo_system/README.md

 ## Getting started

-Requires Erlang, Elixir, and node.js, as specified in the [.tool-versions](./.tool-versions) file.
+Requires Erlang and Elixir, as specified in the [.tool-versions](./.tool-versions) file.
 You can use [asdf](https://github.com/asdf-vm/asdf) for that.

 Building: